epiverse-trace/tutorials-early/learners/reference.md

 [Offspring distribution]{#offspringdist}
 : Distribution of the number of secondary cases caused by a particular infected individual. ([Lloyd-Smith et al., 2005](https://www.nature.com/articles/nature04153), [Endo et al., 2020](https://wellcomeopenresearch.org/articles/5-67/v3))

+[Outbreak analytics]{#outbreakanalytics}
+: A specialized field within data science that focuses on the technological and methodological aspects of the outbreak data pipeline.
+This includes the systematic collection, analysis, modeling, and reporting of data to inform outbreak response ([Polonsky et al., 2019](https://royalsocietypublishing.org/doi/full/10.1098/rstb.2018.0276)).

 ## P

 [(Dynamical or Epidemic) Phase bias]{#phasebias}